-Hair Loss is No Longer Inevitable ~ NEW FDA-cleared System!
+Hair Loss is No Longer Inevitable ~ FDA Approved System!

 The DigniCap® Scalp Cooling System

-PCI is now offering DigniCap, an FDA-cleared scalp cooling treatment to minimize chemotherapy-induced hair loss in patients with solid tumor cancers.
+PCI offers DigniCap, an FDA-cleared scalp cooling treatment to minimize chemotherapy-induced hair loss in patients with solid tumor cancers.

 Hair loss is a well-documented side effect of many chemotherapy drugs.
 Chemotherapy induced hair loss can be significantly reduced in many cases.
 The DigniCap® Scalp Cooling System offers you the possibility to minimize hair loss while receiving certain chemotherapy treatments for cancer from solid tumors.
 This may include breast cancer, ovarian cancer, prostate cancer and other solid tumor cancers.